brunograsselli/dotvim/README.md

 # vim configuration

-I decided to reconfigure my vim from the scratch.
-The old configuration can be found at https://github.com/brunograsselli/vim-files
+I decided to reconfigure my vim from scratch.
+The old configuration can be found [here](https://github.com/brunograsselli/vim-files)

 ## Setup